GrabiDev/econ-parser/README.md

 Once you test your settings, deploy the container to a local Docker instance, such as a Raspberry Pi, on-premise or remote server or cloud environment.
 No public IP address is required for the solution to work, thanks to the Surge service.

-Depending on your setup, make sure `docker run --rm --env-file /location/to/your/env-file grabidev/econ-parser:latest` is executed every morning.
+Depending on your setup, make sure `docker run --rm --name YOUR_CONTAINER_NAME --env-file /location/to/your/env-file grabidev/econ-parser:latest` is executed every morning.
 Use your target operating system's best practices to schedule the job.

+When executing the above command, logs are normally deleted together with the container when it exits due to `--rm` switch.
+You might want to alter the command to connect it to your custom logging driver and persist container logs.

 In Britain, the task should run around 7:00am UTC.
 Regional editions of The Economist will have different release times for their briefings.

 # Create a custom Alexa skill
-In this step, you will create a custom Alexa skill to read your briefing.xml file and
+In this step, you will create a custom Alexa skill to read your briefing.xml file and link it to your Flash Briefings.

 1. Create [Alexa Skill Blueprints](https://blueprints.amazon.com/) profile.
 2. Click `Flash Briefings` on the main page.